parrt/cs601/lectures/threads-pp.md

 CAS addr,old,new
 ```

 which atomically updates data at  `addr` to the `new` value only if the value at that address matches the expected `old` value.
 Multiple competing threads that attempt CAS on `addr` have one winner which updates the value and the rest lose.
 The losers are notified that they didn't win and should try again.
+CAS returns the value that was there prior to CAS instruction.
 This really helps with liveness because we are not stuck like we would be with a lock.

 Here's an example like our bank account that updates an integer without having to do a heavyweight lock: